Amanita ceciliae: Look-alikes

 Amanita sinicoflava (occurring in North America) looks quite similar, but it has a sack-like volva, unlike A. ceciliae.
 A. antillana, of the Antilles islands, is somewhat the same, but it has ellipsoid spores unlike the spherical ones of A. ceciliae.
 A. ceciliae is often used as a misnomer for A. borealisorora, which largely occurs in North America.
 A. borealisorora is a provisional name, and the species has not yet been validly published.
 The spores of A. ceciliae highly resemble those of A. cinctipes (mainly found in Singapore), though the former has larger spores.
 The discolouration in the volva of A. colombiana (from Colombia, as its name states) probably shows a relationship between the mushroom and A. ceciliae.
 A. sorocula is another lookalike.
 This Colombian and Mesoamerican species is often mistaken for A. ceciliae, as both mushrooms have a volva with a weak structure and greying gills.
 The notable difference is the strong yellow colour of the cap in immature A. ceciliae mushrooms.
 A. sorocula is not yet validly published, and currently is a newly accepted name.
 The Chinese species A. liquii is similar but the yellow-brown, red-brown or green-brown coloured cap of A. ceciliae are much different from the brown-black cap of A. liquii.
 Also, the volval remnants of A. ceciliae converge at the base to form a ring-like zone, unlike A. liquii.
 Apart from this, the cellular pigments in the sterile strip around the gills and volval remnants are much darker in colour compared to A. ceciliae.

 Edibility

 Amanita ceciliae is considered an edible mushroom and used as food, although many field guides recommend to avoid eating it.
 Others recommend it as a good edible species.
-A study of 16 edible mushrooms was done to learn about their chemical compositions and antioxidant activities.
-Among these species, A. ceciliae and Pleurotus ostreatus were the two mushrooms that showed most powerful radical scavenging activities.